 Western Herbs is now available for the Nook, Barnes and Noble’s e-reader.
 You can find it for sale on the BN site.

-was just named the first runner-up in the Health category of the Eric Hoffer Awards.
+Western Herbs for Martial Artists and Contact Athletes was just named the first runner-up in the Health category of the Eric Hoffer Awards.
 The Hoffer awards are given each year to outstanding books published by independent publishers (academic, independent, small press, and self-published authors).
 The award comes with a review in the US Review of Books.